 Coronaviruses are spreading asymptomatically among a hugely-increased population of indoor humans, developing and evolving unnoticed for years, then chance mutations are causing outbreaks.
 SARS in 2002, MERS in 2012, and COVID-19 – all three related coronaviruses – are connected by the same progenitor: many many indoor humans sharing “exhaled breath sewage.”

 Coronaviruses have passed among humans and various non-human animals for millennia.
 When coronaviruses caused illness, it was mostly mild illness, little more than an inconvenience to the hosts.
 The relationship was mostly commensalistic – that is until humans brought the coronaviruses indoors.
 The coronavirus population exploded in the fertile environment of air-conditioned urban centers and it was the historically well-cultivated commensalistic relationship with humans that enabled coronaviruses to be the first evolutionary beneficiaries of the new scale of man-made air-tight-indoor-air environment.
-The abrupt explosion of indoor space enabled by indoor economy in tropical propelled life on its natural evolutionary path toward new disease-causing coronaviruses.
+The abrupt explosion of indoor space enabled by indoor economy – especially in high-density tropical areas – propelled life on its natural evolutionary path toward new disease-causing coronaviruses.
 “Viral gravity” is evolutionary gravity.
 Three new coronaviruses have emerged in under two decades, and indoor exhaled breath sharing is not just one primary spread vector.
 Indoor exhaled breath sharing is the evolutionary mechanism.
 Large-scale indoor exhaled breath sharing is the primordial soup, the origin, the creator, the genesis.
 Novel coronaviruses are the very first sprouts of new life in the Anthropocene.

 Some of the following assumptions are difficult to quantify, but I believe so extreme as to be self-evident.
 Even if some specific assumptions are imperfect, the trend is clear.